 “I got my training contract just before the merger was announced, and now that I'm sitting in this post-merger world, it seems no different to the firm I first applied to,” said one trainee, summing up the general attitude of our interviewees regarding the firm's transition from Lovells to HogLov.
-“We've got the best of both worlds – the friendly environment Lovells was known for is still very much intact, but now it's strengthened by a global network of lawyers and clients across various jurisdictions.”
+(Students be warned: we can call the firm 'HogLov', because we're an informal and slightly irreverent careers guide, but don't ever call the firm this to its face especially on application forms or in interviews.)
+Another source observed of the merger: “We've got the best of both worlds – the friendly environment Lovells was known for is still very much intact, but now it's strengthened by a global network of lawyers and clients across various jurisdictions.”
 Lest you think there's any divide between legacy Hogan & Hartson lawyers and those from Lovells, consider this trainee's account: “It took me at least five months to realise which partners came from which firm – they've really integrated in that respect.”
 Fortunately, the Yankee side did not bring over a “stereotypically American” approach to hours.
 “There's no culture of constant 2am finishes here.
 And if you do have to work long hours, it's always met with gratitude from partners and associates.”

 Trainees are assigned contact partners upon starting their training contract “so we can bounce ideas off them and talk about our career trajectory.
 It's nice to have someone there to give you advice about your development.”
 The firm's ears are open to input from its junior lawyers as well: management recently made amendments to the secondment application form off the back of trainee feedback, and at the time of our calls trainees were involved in a survey about the training contract.
 “We've had focus groups and filled out confidential questionnaires – we can address anything we like.”
 Interviewees also pointed to the establishment of a new board role for equity partners under the age of 45, which they said “shows the firm is thinking about the next generation and its views.”